nromsdahl/legit/example/reverse-tunneling-authenticated.md

     container_name: 'chisel'
     command:
       - 'client'
-      # ⬇️ Use username `foo` and password `bar` to authenticate with Chisel server.
+      # ⬇️ Use username `foo` and password `bar` to authenticate with legit server.
       - '--auth=foo:bar'
-      # ⬇️ Domain & port of Chisel server.
+      # ⬇️ Domain & port of legit server.
 Port defaults to 8080 on server, but must be manually set on client.
       - 'proxy.example.com:8080'
-      # ⬇️ Reverse tunnel traffic from the chisel server to the web server container, identified in Docker using DNS by its service name `webserver`.
+      # ⬇️ Reverse tunnel traffic from the legit server to the web server container, identified in Docker using DNS by its service name `webserver`.
       - 'R:80:webserver:80'
     networks:
       - internal